fonske/marstek-venus-rs485-node-red/home assistant/other-batteries/AECC-battery/with aecc integration/README.md

 - **HBC dashboard does not show the battery:** `sensor.marstek_m1_device_name` must not be `unknown`.
 Check that the template entities got the intended entity IDs (step 8 above).
 - **Entities exist but read 0 / unavailable:** verify the AECC integration entities (`sensor.aecc_battery_battery_soc`, `sensor.aecc_battery_battery_power`) update.
 If your device has a different friendly name, the `aecc_battery` prefix must be replaced.
 - **Setpoint is written but the battery does not follow:** check the *On Grid Output* cap in the AECC app and the max charge / discharge power in the integration.
-- **Battery oscillates between charge and discharge in Self-consumption:** the P1 meter is probably polled faster than the battery can follow.
-Poll it every **6 s** (see [HomeWizard P1 meter](#homewizard-p1-meter-poll-every-6-s-not-the-default-5-s)) and, if needed, pick a slower PID preset.
 - **Self-consumption enables control but never charges / discharges:** check the HBC PID gains (`Kp` / `Ki` / `Kd`).
 If all are `0`, HBC keeps forcible mode at `stop` @ `0 W`.
 Pick a PID preset on the HBC dashboard.
 - **Battery keeps falling back from Self-Consumption (AI) to Custom / Manual, logbook says "triggered by Supervisor":** the HBC master-switch flow in Node-RED (which reaches HA through the Supervisor proxy, hence the attribution) re-applies user work mode `manual` **every 5 minutes** while the HBC master mode is **Manual control**.
 Since v1.1 the package ignores `manual` unless HBC has control (RS485 control mode `enable`), so the battery keeps its own mode.
 If you want the battery to run its own AI, use HBC master mode **Marstek control**, which never writes the work mode.
 In **Full control** the battery is always in Custom / Manual because every setpoint write puts it there — that is by design.
 - **Battery stays in Custom / Manual after HBC releases control:** that is by design (setpoint 0).
 Set `RELEASE_TO_SELF_CONSUMPTION: true` in the automation to hand it back to *Self-Consumption (AI)*.